james-chapmanhhlg/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci.

 In software development, this translates to designing and writing code that is clear, concise, and easily understandable by others.
 It means avoiding unnecessary complexity, embracing modularity, and adhering to the principles of KISS (Keep It Simple, Stupid) and YAGNI (You Aren't Gonna Need It).
 Always strive for simplicity in your solutions, as it leads to more maintainable, scalable, and bug-resistant software over the long term.

+# 2024-02-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and hampers future development.
+Optimize for clarity and understandability first, as they're the cornerstones of resilient software systems."

+In practice, this means choosing straightforward algorithms over convoluted ones, breaking down complex problems into smaller, manageable modules, and consistently following established coding standards and best practices.
+Remember that the code you write today might be read, modified, and debugged by others (or even yourself) months or years from now, so invest time in making it as clear and concise as possible.